ALYMPICS: LLM Agents Meet Game Theory -- Exploring Strategic Decision-Making with AI Agents: Pilot Demonstration: Water Allocation Challenge

 \section{Pilot Demonstration: Water Allocation Challenge}

 \textit{Alympics} provides a research platform for conducting experiments on complex strategic gaming problems.
-As a pilot demonstration, we developed a game called the 'Water Allocation Challenge' to illustrate how it can be leveraged for game theory research.
+As a pilot demonstration, we implemented a game called the 'Water Allocation Challenge'.
+This game incorporates elements of auction theory, resource allocation, survival strategy, repeated games, Nash equilibrium, fairness, and risk management.
+It represents characteristics of a series of classic games and also avoids potential data leakage issues that may occur in classic games.